-Forms 1099-A, B, C, DIV, INT, MISC, OID, PATR, R, and S. These information returns are for reporting abandonments, acquisitions through foreclosure, proceeds from brokers and barter exchange transactions, discharges of indebtedness, certain dividends and distributions, interest payments, payments for certain fishing boat crew members, medical and dental health care payments, direct sales of consumer goods for resale, miscellaneous income payments, nonemployee compensation, original issue discount, patronage dividends, distributions from profit-sharing plans, retirement plans, individual retirement arrangements, insurance contracts, etc., and proceeds from real estate transactions.
-Also use these returns to report amounts that were received as a nominee on behalf of another person.
+Forms 1099-A, B, C, DIV, INT, LTC, MISC, MSA, OID, PATR, R, and S. Use these information returns to report acquisitions and abandonments of secured property through foreclosure, proceeds from broker and barter exchange transactions, cancellation of debt, certain dividends and distributions, interest income, certain payments made on a per diem basis under a long-term care insurance contract and certain accelerated death benefits, miscellaneous income payments (e.g. payments to certain fishing boat crew members, payments to providers of health and medical services, miscellaneous income payments, and nonemployee compensation), distributions from a medical savings account (MSA, or Medicare & Choice MSA), original issue discount, distributions from cooperatives to their patrons, distributions from retirement or profit-sharing plans, IRAs, SEPs, or SIMPLEs, and insurance contracts, and proceeds from real estate transactions.

-For more information, see the instructions for Forms 1099, 1098, 5498, and W-2G, and Pub.
-937, Employment Taxes.
+For more information, see the instructions for Forms 1099, 1098, 5498, and W-2G.